nzzrs/whippx/analysis and design/system analysis and design document.md

 - **transcription service**: interfaces with whisperx to transcribe audio.
 - **file manager**: manages the saving and loading of audio and text files.
 - **local storage**: provides the mechanism for storing files on the device.
+- **whisperx api**: sends transcription requests to the whisperx service on the render server.
+- **render server**: remote server hosting the whisperx service.

 ## detailed design